-- Providing water to more than 55,000 people inside Taiz city by working with a local organisation and a private water trucking company, and supporting over 420,000 people in the governorate with water and sanitation services and cash assistance.
+Oxfam is managing to provide water to more than 126,000 people inside Taiz city by working with a local organisation and a private water trucking company, and supporting over 420,000 people in the governorate with water and sanitation services and cash assistance.

 Sajjad Mohammad Sajid, Oxfam Country Director in Yemen, said: “Ground fighting, shelling and airstrikes by all warring parties have compounded an already severe food crisis and could push Yemen to the edge.”

 “People desperately need food and water, medicine and health services, they need aid that can reach them — ultimately they need the conflict to end so they can rebuild their lives.
 All those fuelling Yemen’s tragedy need to stop being arms brokers and start becoming peace brokers.
 The international community must redouble its efforts to help bring this crisis to a peaceful resolution.”

 We must do all we can to prevent any further suffering to those who already desperately need help.
 Please donate to the emergency food crisis today.

 Donate to Yemen crisis